democracyworks/hat-trick/README.md

           end
         end
       end

       step :second_step # wizard will go here after :first_step if user is not signed in

       step :third_step # wizard will go here after :first_step if user is signed in

-Repeating a previous step (for example, to show address sanitization results to the user):

-     wizard do
-       step :enter_address

-       step :confirm_santized_address do
-         repeat_step :enter_address
-       end

 Skipping a step under certain conditions:

     wizard do